delta-reporter/delta-reporter/docs/main_features.md

 ![Screenshot of Suites Page](screenshots/suites.png)

 When a test is selected, a new view appears on the right.
-This view contains all the necessary information about your test.
+This view contains all the necessary information about your test in one place: logs, screenshots, test history and resolution.

 ![Screenshot of Test Page](screenshots/test_expanded.png)